andrew-lachance/odin-recipes/README.md

 # odin-recipes
-Basic recipe website using HTML.
+A basic recipe website using HTML lists and images.